 1.Take a Scenic Flight

-Take the fastest way to get to the Yasawa Islands from Denarau on the mainland by flying over volcanic ridges and rainforests and landing directly at your resort.
+I found the quickest way to the Yasawa Islands from Denarau is by air.
+You’ll fly over dramatic volcanic ridges and lush rainforests before landing right at your resort.
+It’s an experience you’ll never forget.

 2.Volunteer with Vinaka Fiji